Ashish-Garg06/OOPS-Using-Cpp-Lab/README.md

 - simply copy paste the code in vs code

 OR
+- go to green <code> button

-- Clone or download the repository to your local machine.
+- Clone or download the repository zip file to your local machine.
 - Open the files in your preferred text editor or IDE.
 - Compile and run the code.